cohenjo/waste/doc/development.md

 create some configuration `./conf/waste.conf` - you can see the sample and just put correct stuff there.
 run:
 `go run go/cmds/wastedirect/waste.go --config ./conf/waste.conf`

+after completion we need to delete the remote and local branch. remote can be easily deleted via the pull request the local can be cleared via:
+`git pull -p`
+or explicitly using:
+`git branch -d the_local_branch`